giusmento/SimpleCSVSankey/README.md

 # Simple Sankey from CSV

-This repository is a python code that generate a Sankey chart from a csv
+This repository is a python code that generates a Sankey chart from a csv

-Please follow the below step to generate your chart
+Please follow the below step to create your chart

 ### Step 1: install requirements